Madu-J/yogawithme/README.md

 ## Site structure

 All pages contain a navigation menu at the top right side of the website.
 Users can easily move from one page to the other.
-The navigation menu collapses on mobile and show font icon of bars.
+The navigation menu collapses on mobile and show font awesome icon of bars.
 This is done for the aim purpose of fulfilling user story:

 | As first-time user I want to easily navigate throughout the website and find content.
+| As first-time user I use my phone often, so I want to view the website content clearly on my mobile.

 The home page contains a full bio about the Web page to tell the user what the page is for and its aim.
 This is to fulfil the purpose of user story:

 | I want to easily understand what the site main purpose is.

-CSS Media query is used to make the website responsive.
+CSS Media query is used to make the website responsive to fit all screen sizes.

 All pages are responsible and the layout changes depending on the user screen size.
 This is to ensure content flow is applied and images are displayed properly.
 The website doesn't shrink side by side that it becomes unreadable in small screen.
 This purpose is to fulfil user experience.